hail-is/hail/dev-docs/development_process.md

 ## Review

-Once the PR has been created, it is the responsibility of the assignee(s) to review the PR.
+Once the PR has been created, it is the responsibility of the reviewer(s) to review the PR.
 Our goal as a team is to give comments within 24 hours.
 To review someone else’s changes, click on “Files changed”.
 This will show the diff between the old code and the new proposed changes.
 You can make comments on